-Whether you live in a very hot climate or just appreciate a little privacy when driving, tinted windows may be a welcome addition to your driving experience.
-However, your dealer might not appreciate the upgrade and you could be violating your lease contract by making this type of modification.
+Whether you live in a very hot climate or just appreciate privacy when driving, tinted windows may be a welcome addition to your driving experience.
+However, your dealer might not appreciate the upgrade, and you could be violating your lease contract by making this type of modification.

-You can always make sure your dealer approves of window tinting is to ask whether they offer tinting as part of a detailing or maintenance package.
+The easiest way to can check if the dealer allows window tinting is to ask whether it offers tinting as part of a detailing or maintenance package.
 Some dealerships may offer window tinting services for an extra charge.
-Going this route means you can have the tinting done professionally and with a dealer’s approval.
+Going this route means you can have the tinting done professionally and with the dealer’s approval.

 End of Lease Requirements of Major Auto Manufacturers